blockdevsasia/klaytn-champ/README.md

 # klaytn-champions
-Blockchain-based usage and developer challenge with verifiable scoring and on-chain certification.
+Blockchain-based user and developer challenge with verifiable scoring and certification.
+Our goal is to make technical documentation and onboarding with Klaytn more fun by Gamification & Incentivisation.